Dover soon will be the subject of a $90,000 survey intended as the basis for a revitalization effort for central and Downtown Dover.

 Leah Murphy, a senior associate at Interface, said the project will include a resident's survey that will begin within the next few weeks.

 "It's a door-to-door survey about the quality of life, people's access to amenities, and their level of satisfaction, to get a gauge from the people living in central Dover," she said.

-Page 2 of 2 - The work also will include a physical survey of the properties in the study area and information sessions about the project.
+The work also will include a physical survey of the properties in the study area and information sessions about the project.

 "We typically will use a vacant storefront to gather and to share information," Murphy said.
 "We're going to prompt people with different types of questions and get them to participate in exercises geared to tapping into the local perspective."

 Murphy admits getting people interested and involved in plans to improve their neighborhoods may be difficult, but Interface will be working hard to make that happen.

 "We're going to be doing our best to get the word out about why it's important we get input from people in those communities," she said.

 The study's final product will be a summary of existing conditions, coupled with a vision that will address problems such as transportation, housing, access to open space and commercial services, she said.

 "It will be a comprehensive list of things that the community sees as necessary improvements to create stronger neighborhoods in central Dover," Murphy said.